-- 19. Criminal Proceedings Generally.
-Virtual court hearings in criminal cases shall proceed in a manner consistent with the procedures described in the above paragraphs, subject to the additional safeguards provided herein when a defendant is not physically present in the same room with his or her attorney during a virtual court hearing. - 20.
+- 15. For Incarcerated Defendants.
+The general procedure outlined above for taking guilty pleas by video conferencing shall apply when a defendant is incarcerated in the Escambia County Detention Center at the time of his or her guilty plea.
+The jail or detention center shall utilize Zoom software at its on-site audio/video room, which the court hereby designates as a temporary courtroom, so that pleas can be taken without the defendant's being transported to the courthouse.
+Other videoconferencing software also may be used at the discretion of the judge accepting the guilty plea.
+The attorney for the defendant may appear with the defendant at the jail or detention center or may appear from another location, provided that the defendant's right to communicate privately with his or her attorney is preserved.
+Each defendant entering a guilty plea shall be afforded an opportunity at any time during the plea to communicate privately with his or her attorney either in person or by use of a phone or video software that ensures confidentiality of the communication. - 14.
 Public Access to Some Criminal Proceedings.
 Because Alabama law recognizes the existence of a general First Amendment right of the public to have access to some criminal hearings, it is hereby ordered that any person may make a request for access to a criminal virtual court hearing that relates to matters that have traditionally been open to the public.
-The individual making the request shall be given permission to enter any virtual hearing held in this circuit as a spectator only, unless the defendant or the State asks that the hearing be closed and "advances an overriding interest that is likely to be prejudiced" if the hearing is made open to the public.
-Press-Enterprise II, 478 U.S. at 7, 106 S.Ct. at 2739.
-Ex parte Birmingham News Co., 624 So.2d 1117, 1124-25 (Ala.
+The individual making the request shall be given permission to enter any virtual court hearing held in this circuit as a spectator only, unless the defendant or the State asks that the hearing be closed and "advances an overriding interest that is likely to be prejudiced" if the hearing is made open to the public.
+Press-Enterprise Co. v.
+Superior Court of California for Riverside County, 478

+U.S. 1 at 7, 106 S. Ct.
+2735 at 2739, 92 L. Ed.
+21 (1986).
+Ex parte Birmingham News Co., 624 So.
+2d 1117, 1124-25 (Ala.
 Crim.
 App.
 1993).

 An individual may request access to a criminal virtual court hearing by filing a written request with the court clerk.
 The individual making the request shall provide the court clerk with the defendant's name, the case number, if known, as well as the requester's e-mail address.

-Notice of the request shall be provided to the prosecutor, defendant and court and if no objection is filed within 14 days of the notice, the requester will receive an invitation to attend any virtual court hearing held in the case that involves matters that have traditionally been open to the public.
+Notice of the request shall be provided to the prosecutor and the defendant and, if no objection is filed within 14 days of the notice, the requester will receive an invitation to attend any virtual court hearing held in the case that involves matters that have traditionally been open to the public.
 If an objection is made by a party within the time provided, the court shall schedule a hearing to determine whether the request for access should be denied and the hearing closed to the public.
 The court also finds that there is a compelling reason to implement this special access rule due to the community safety threat posed by COVID-19 and finds that any burden placed on an individual by these procedures is substantially outweighed by the need to protect the public from further spread of COVID-19.

-21. Access in Civil Cases.
+Access in Civil Cases.
 Any person making a request to gain access to a virtual court hearing in a civil case may also use the same procedures described in the above paragraphs.

 After notice to all parties and an opportunity to be heard, the court will determine whether access to the civil virtual court proceeding should be permitted under existing laws.